 Another cool feature is the mobile device stand, which lets you rest a tablet, smartphone, or other devices on top of the cooler.
 Because it has such an upright design, it’s a welcome addition as you can watch all kinds of content as you fish.

-This is one of the most versatile wheeled coolers we’ve seen.
+This is one of the most versatile rolling coolers we’ve seen.

 Igloo Latitude Quick Take-Aways:

 - Convenient, easy to move upright design with telescopic handle (like a rolling suitcase)